UselessStudio/TeleOTP/README.md

 * `ExportAccounts.tsx` is a page that handles the export logic.
 This page could be opened only by pressing the keyboard button in the chat.
 It sends the exported accounts back to the bot.
+* `ResetAccounts.tsx` is a page that verifies that the user wants to delete all accounts and reset the password.
+This page can be accessed through the settings, or by typing in the password incorrectly when decrypting.

 ## 🤖 Data and business logic